GetResponse is one of the most popular pieces of email marketing software out there.

 List segmentation is something that I also love about GetResponse.

-Not only are the segmentation features extremely advanced, but they are also very easy to use.
+Not only is the segmentation features extremely advanced, but they are also very easy to use.

 You shouldn’t run into any trouble with list segmentation, as the features are quite easy to understand.